Center for the Study of Carbon Dioxide and Global Change (CO2Science)

-Issued a report (PDF ) that they claim “Debunks Claims of Warming-Induced Extinctions,” arguing that more carbon dioxide in the atmosphere would be beneficial because “Plants in a CO2-enriched atmosphere generally prefer warmer temperatures than they do when exposed to normal air.”
+The Center for the Study of Carbon Dioxide and Global Change issued a report (PDF ) that they claim “Debunks Claims of Warming-Induced Extinctions,” arguing that more carbon dioxide in the atmosphere would be beneficial because “Plants in a CO2-enriched atmosphere generally prefer warmer temperatures than they do when exposed to normal air.”

 - Science and Environmental Policy Project (SEPP) — Coordinated on NIPCC project.

 - The Heartland Institute — Coordinated on NIPCC project.